 While the nature of the office has changed drastically in the past few years, the need for a good keyboard hasn't.
 When using a keyboard for work, it's important to find one that's comfortable, quiet, and satisfying to type on.
 Wireless models are also a good choice, as you won't have to do any cable management.
-Many of the wireless models recommended here have incredibly long battery lives, meaning you won't have to charge them very frequently.
+Many wireless models recommended here have incredibly long battery lives, meaning you won't have to charge them frequently.

 The Logitech Signature K650 is your best bet for a budget-friendly office keyboard.
 This full-size unit has rubber dome switches instead of scissor or mechanical switches.
-These switches are very quiet, and most people find them comfortable to type on, but they aren't as snappy-feeling as the scissor switches in the Logitech MX Keys, and they may feel a bit mushier than you're used to if you're constantly typing on laptop keyboards.
+These switches are very quiet, and most people find them comfortable to type on, but they aren't as snappy-feeling as the scissor switches in the Logitech MX Keys S, and they may feel a bit mushier than you're used to if you're constantly typing on laptop keyboards.

-This keyboard has quite a few built-in ergonomic features, which is surprising given its budget price point.
+This keyboard has a few built-in ergonomic features, which is surprising given its budget price point.
 It has a palm rest that supports your wrists nicely and can help alleviate fatigue when typing for long periods.
 The keys themselves are also deep-set into the board, so you don't have to strain your wrists upwards to reach them, and you can adjust the feet on the bottom of the board for two additional incline settings.

 Instead of the standard incline settings, with feet on the underside of the board along the edge furthest away from you, the feet on this keyboard are on the side closest to you.
-It means that when you pop them open, you tilt the board away from you, so your wrists bend gently downwards rather than upwards.
+It means that when you pop them open, you tilt the board away from you so your wrists bend gently downwards rather than upwards.
 On top of it all, this keyboard features an extremely long battery life, and the two AA batteries can last up to two years before you need to replace them.
-You can also connect this keyboard with its USB receiver or pair it with a maximum of three devices at once using Bluetooth.
+You can also connect to this keyboard with its USB receiver or pair it with a maximum of three devices at once using Bluetooth.

-If you split your work week between home and the office, we recommend the NuPhy Air75.
-Not only does this compact unit offer an exceptional typing experience comparable to higher-end options like our top pick, the Logitech MX Mechanical, but its low-profile and compact design make it much easier to toss into a backpack and travel with.
+If you have a smaller desk or simply don't need a Numpad for your daily work, we recommend the NuPhy Air75.
+This compact unit offers an exceptional typing experience comparable to higher-end options like our top pick, the Logitech MX Mechanical, and its low-profile and compact design make it much easier to toss into a backpack and travel with.
 It also includes versatile connectivity options and great system compatibility.
 You can use it wired, wirelessly with a USB receiver, or pair it with up to three devices using Bluetooth.
 There's even a switch at the top to change between connection types, so you can easily use this unit with any workstation setup, whether at the office or at home.

-It also has helpful extra features like system-specific keycaps for both macOS and Windows.
+It also has helpful extra features like system-specific keycaps for macOS and Windows.
 It's a hot-swappable keyboard, meaning you can change the stock switches for a different set of low-profile switches if you want a customized feel to your board.
-Although it doesn't come with the keyboard, the manufacturer sells a specially designed carrying case to protect your keyboard while you cart it around town; this case even folds up into a tablet or iPad stand for added utility.
+Although it doesn't come with the keyboard, the manufacturer sells a specially designed carrying case to protect your keyboard while you cart it around town; this case even folds into a tablet or iPad stand for added utility.

 Jan 30, 2023: We've audited this article and refreshed some of our text.
 We've also determined all current picks continue to represent the best choices for their respective categories, so we haven't made any changes to our recommendations.